Jessybrenens/Test/DRAFT/Chapter03.md

 He handed her a data drive disguised as an oceanographic instrument.
 "Study these readings carefully, Ms. Voss.
 I believe you'll find them quite illuminating for your research."

 Mira understood the return to their cover conversation.
-She took the drive, nodding professionally.
+She took the drive, the edges biting deeper as the truth sank in.
 "Thank you, Dr. Reyes.
 I'll analyze these right away."

-As she left his office, her fingers tightened around the drive.
-Victor Reeves.
-The name burned in her mind like a brand.
-The man responsible for her parents' death.
-The man whose company suppressed research that might have prevented catastrophe.
-The man now developing technology to further manipulate their devastated world.

-And his supposedly dead wife was alive—gathering evidence against him.

-Mira slipped through crowded pathways, mind calculating possibilities.
-The coordinates memorized.
-The meeting tomorrow night.
-The quantum drive being decrypted.
-Pieces falling into place after years of searching.

-She passed a water recycling station, feeling the liquid respond to her proximity, pressure building in pipes as her emotions surged.
-She took a deep breath, forcing control.
-Not here.
-Not now.

-A Haven security drone hovered overhead, its cameras sweeping the crowd.
-Mira kept her pace steady, expression neutral.
-Inside, her heart hammered against her ribs.
-She had a name now.
-A face.
-A specific target.

-The water pipes hummed as she passed, vibrating with potential energy.
-Like her resolve.
-Like her rage.

-Victor Reeves would pay.
-And Project Watershed might be the key to his undoing.